code-on-sunday/buildr.studio/stories.md

 ## Story 26:

 While the ctrl key is pressed, clicking on that folder item should only change its selection state and won't change its expansion state.

+## Story 27:

+When starting to drag content from file explorer, the selected paths should exclude files or folders that are descendants of any selected folders.